 4. Randy Travis - "Three Wooden Crosses"

-Randy Travis sings of faith salvation on the unforgettable story song "Three Wooded Crosses," which went to No. 1 in 2003.
+Randy Travis sings of faith salvation on the unforgettable story song "Three Wooden Crosses," which went to No. 1 in 2003.

 3. Elvis Presley - "Peace in the Valley"